Lists and Other Data Models

 The cache is not a pixel buffer.
 It only maintains additional instantiated delegates.

 Note: Setting the Cache property is not a replacement for creating efficient delegates.
 It can improve the smoothness of scrolling behavior at the expense of additional memory usage.
-The fewer objects and bindings in a delegate, the faster a view can be scrolled.
+The fewer items and bindings in a delegate, the faster a view can be scrolled.
 It is important to realize that setting a cache will only postpone issues caused by slow-loading delegates, it is not a solution to this problem.

 The current item in a list or grid view is higlighted if you set the value of the Range field to ApplyRange or StrictlyEnforceRange.
 When you select to apply the range, the view attempts to maintain the highlight within the range.
 However, the highlight can move outside of the range at the ends of the view or due to mouse interaction.
 When you select to enforce the range, the highlight never moves outside of the range.
 The current item changes if a keyboard or mouse action would cause the highlight to move outside of the range.